knative/serving/docs/contracts/developer-monitoring-contract.md

   If the message is a JSON payload, it will be treated as structured logs and parsed accordingly.
   See the [Logs Formats](#log-formats) section for more information. **NOTE**:
   [Operators](../product/personas.md#operator-personas) can enable/disable this feature.
+* **/dev/log**: TBD.

 Elafros recommends to send logs to stdout/stderr.

 ### Log Destinations

-The default destination of all logs is an in-cluster instance of ElasticSearch.
-A Kibana dashboard is provided as the default UI to view logs.

-Stackdriver is provided as an alternate logging destination.
+Log aggregation is explicitly pluggable.
+[Operators](../product/personas.md#operator-personas) can choose logging plugins to define the log destinations.

+Elafros provides samples of logging plugins, e.g. ElasticSearch&Kibana, Stackdriver.
+Cluster operator can implement their own plugins.

 ### Log Formats

 The following formats are supported.

-* **Plain text**: A single line regarded as plain text, structured as follows:
+* **Plain text**: A single line regarded as plain text.
+The following metadata will be extracted from the log record:
   * *kubernetes.labels.elafros_dev/configuration*: Elafros configuration of the
     application, container or function that emitted the log.
   * *kubernetes.labels.elafros_dev/revision*: Elafros revision of the application, container or function that emitted the log.
   * *kubernetes.namespace_name*: Kubernetes namespace of the application, container or function that emitted the log.
-  * *log*: The original log content.
+  * *log*: If the original log content.
   * *stream*: One of `stdout`, `stderr` or `varlog`.
   * *tag*: If the log was from stdout/stderr, the value is `kubernetes.var.log.<pod_name>_<namespace>_<container_name>_<container_id>.log`.